 In June 2021, we completed a public offering in which 4,720,000 shares of our common stock were sold at a price of \$46 per share.
 The underwriters were also granted an option to purchase up to an additional 708,000 shares of our common stock from us at the public offering price, less underwriting discounts and commissions.
 Such option expired unexercised.
-We incurred approximately \$13.2 million of underwriting commissions and \$1.0 million of public offering were \$202.9 million.
+We incurred approximately \$13.2 million of underwriting commissions and \$1.0 million of public offering related fees, which were netted against the proceeds.
+The net proceeds received from the public offering were \$202.9 million.